mukeshtiwari/SigmaProtocol/README.md

    proof = { announcement = 3298, 108, 1153, 1286; challenge = 1770; response = 221, 2850, 2090, 2194, 2864, 1479 }
    Proof verified successfully.
    ```
+16. Run `dune exec _build/default/src/Executable/Ed25519code/main.exe -- 7 30` to run the library on Ed25519: the field is `Z/lZ` and the group is the order-`l` subgroup of Curve25519, instantiated in [Ed25519.v](src/Curve/Ed25519.v) on top of the vendored specification layer of [fiat-crypto](https://github.com/mit-plv/fiat-crypto) ([src/Fiat](src/Fiat), MIT licence).
+[Ed25519Ins.v](src/Examples/Ed25519Ins.v) instantiates Schnorr and Chaum-Pedersen proofs and approval ballots with individual and overall proofs; the driver computes the challenges, verifies, rejects tampered proofs and a ballot encrypting 5, and benchmarks a ballot of the given number of candidates over the given number of iterations.
+You will see an output like this:
+    ```OCaml
+    schnorr verify: true
+    schnorr verify (tampered): false
+    chaum-pedersen verify: true
+    chaum-pedersen verify (tampered): false
+    ballot of 7 candidates: individual proofs verify: true overall proof verify: true
+    full ballot verify: true
+    full ballot verify (overall proof tampered): false ballot encrypting 5 verify: false
+    benchmark n = 7, iterations = 30, all verified = true
+    ballot encryption + proofs (individual + overall): median 129.70 ms ballot verification (individual + overall):        median 58.04 ms
+    ```
+17. Run `dune exec _build/default/src/Executable/Beleniosverifier/main.exe -- src/Executable/Beleniosverifier/data/ve3KB6dyuh66fD.bel` to verify a [Belenios](https://www.belenios.org/) election (Belenios 3.x public-data archive, group Ed25519, homomorphic questions with or without blank votes, weighted credentials, "Single" trustees).
+The certified verifier is [BeleniosTally.v](src/Backend/BeleniosTally.v), instantiated at Ed25519 in [BeleniosIns.v](src/Examples/BeleniosIns.v); every proof of Belenios is checked as a Schnorr proof or an Or-composition of Schnorr proofs in the product group `G × G` (theorems `fs_verify_schnorr_accepting` and `fs_verify_or_accepting`).
+The driver checks the archive's hash chain, decodes and validates every point, computes Belenios's SHA-256 challenges and prints the certificate.
+You will see an output like this:
+    ```OCaml
+    valid ballot   credential=ee446aa0157c9e29c5889597b51330bab6420ee4590489b82e55b47af0dc7c25
+    ...
+    encrypted tally matches the published one: true trustees' proofs of knowledge and decryption proofs: true published result decrypts the tally: true
+    ballots: 8, tallied (last per credential): 5, valid: 8, invalid: 0
+    election ve3KB6dyuh66fD: verified = true (0.43 s)
+    ```
+    [bench/belenios_tamper.py](bench/belenios_tamper.py) produces archives with a validly re-signed ballot whose individual, overall or blank proof is wrong, or with a wrong decryption factor, result or credential weight; run the verifier on them with `BELENIOS_SKIP_HASH_CHECK=1` (the archive's own content hashes no longer match) to see each one rejected.
+The sample archives in [src/Executable/Beleniosverifier/data](src/Executable/Beleniosverifier/data) were generated with Belenios 3.2.0's `tests/tool/demo.sh`, `demo-n-voters.sh` (300 voters, `eyo1Ps3KrSKYJy.bel`) and `demo-complex.sh` (`JDMgPNJoVM6ZuT.bel`); any election archive from a Belenios 3.x server with these features can be verified the same way.
+18. Run `dune exec _build/default/src/Executable/Egverifier/main.exe -- src/Executable/Egverifier/data/allAvailableJson` to verify an [ElectionGuard](https://www.electionguard.vote/) 2.0 election record (the `allAvailableJson` test record of the reference implementation [electionguard-kotlin-multiplatform](https://github.com/JohnLCaron/electionguard-kotlin-multiplatform): three guardians, 20 contests of 5 options, 11 cast ballots).
+The certified verifier is [ElectionGuardTally.v](src/Backend/ElectionGuardTally.v), instantiated at the parameters of the specification (4096-bit `p`, `q = 2^256 − 189`, `g = 2^r`) in [ElectionGuardIns.v](src/Examples/ElectionGuardIns.v); the guardians' coefficient proofs, the range proofs of the options, the selection-limit proofs of the contests and the decryption proofs are checked as Schnorr proofs or Or-compositions of Schnorr proofs in `G × G` with the Fiat-Shamir layer of the Belenios verifier (theorems `verify_guardian_schnorr_accepting`, `verify_range_or_accepting`, `verify_decryption_schnorr_accepting`), and the encrypted tally of the cast ballots is recomputed.
+The driver checks the parameters and the base hashes, the contest hashes and confirmation codes, validates every element and scalar, computes the HMAC-SHA-256 challenges and prints the certificate.
+You will see an output like this:
+    ```
+    1.B-E constants are the parameters of the specification      true 1.A specification version v2.0.0                             true
+    1.F parameter base hash H_P = H(ver; 0x00, p, q, g)          true
+    1.G manifest hash H_M = H(H_P; 0x01, manifest)               true
+    1.H election base hash H_B = H(H_P; 0x02, H_M, n, k)         true
+    4.A extended base hash H_E = H(H_B; 0x12, K)                 true
+    ...
+    valid ballot   id-1 (cast)
+    ...
+    2,3 guardians' coefficient proofs and joint public key       true 8 encrypted tally of the cast ballots is the published one   true 9,10 decryption proofs and decrypted values of the tally     true
+    ballots: 11, valid: 11, invalid: 0, cast: 11
+    election 6569AF316FF87BA8: verified = true (certified verifier: 61.25 s)
+    ```
+    [bench/electionguard_tamper.py](bench/electionguard_tamper.py) runs the verifier on copies of the record with a wrong range proof, selection-limit proof, coefficient proof, encrypted tally, decryption proof or decrypted value, with two options swapped, with a cast ballot marked as challenged, or with a duplicated ballot; every copy is rejected.
+Records with challenged ballots (`challenged_ballots/dballot-*.json`, as in the `chainedJson` test record) have their decryptions checked as well.
 ## Theorems and axioms

 [THEOREMS.md](THEOREMS.md) lists, section by section of the paper, the Rocq theorem behind every claim, including the permutation-form zero-knowledge theorems (`*_special_honest_verifier_zkp_perm`), the soundness error bound (`soundness_error_bound` in [Sigma.v](src/Crypto/Sigma.v)) and the approval-voting overall proof ([Approval.v](src/Frontend/Approval.v)).
 Run `bash bench/assumptions.sh` after `dune build` to print the assumptions of every listed theorem.